codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

   - /docs/integrations/git-providers/configure-a-bitbucket-server-webhook/
 toc: true
 ---
-Creating an account with Codefresh using one of the supported Git providers (Github, Gitlab, Bitbucket) gives you immediate access to the repositories of the linked provider.
+Creating an account with Codefresh using one of the supported Git providers (GitHub, GitLab, Bitbucket) gives you immediate access to the repositories of the linked provider.

 You can add repositories from the other git providers regardless of the one that you used for sign-up.
-For example, you can use Gitlab to signup with Codefresh, but still build repositories that exist in Bitbucket.
+For example, you can use GitLab to sign up with Codefresh, but still build repositories that exist in Bitbucket.

 You can even add multiple accounts from each Git provider (if you have more than one) allowing you to use Codefresh as a central CI/CD solution that can access all your git repositories regardless of the backing git provider.

 Currently Codefresh supports:

-* Github Cloud
+* GitHub Cloud
-* Github On premises
+* GitHub On premises
 * Bitbucket
-* Gitlab Cloud
+* GitLab Cloud
-* Gitlab On premises
+* GitLab On premises
 * Azure DevOps Git
 * Atlassian Stash (old version of Bibucket Server)
 * Bitbucket Server (new version of Stash)

-Atlassian Stash/Bitbucket server as well as the on-premise version of Gitlab and Github are only available to Codefresh enterprise customers.
+Atlassian Stash/Bitbucket server as well as the on-premise version of GiTlab and GitHub are only available to Codefresh enterprise customers.

 ## Adding more GIT providers to your Codefresh account.

 By default, you have direct access to git repositories that exist in the GIT provider that you used while signing up for Codefresh.
 You can easily create Codefresh projects that checkout code from that GIT provider without any extra configurations.

-To add additional GIT providers go to your Account Configuration, by clicking on *Account Settings* on the left sidebar.
+To add additional GIT providers, go to your Account Configuration, by clicking on *Account Settings* on the left sidebar.
 On the first section called *Integrations* click the *Configure* button next to *Git providers*.

 {% include image.html lightbox="true" file="/images/integrations/codefresh-integrations.png" url="/images/integrations/codefresh-integrations.png" alt="Codefresh Account Integration" max-width="80%" %}